johnlaudun/jln/teaching/courses/432-schedule.md

 Dégh, Linda, and Endre Vázsonyi.
 1975.
 The Hypothesis of Multi-Conduit Transmission in Folklore.
 In _Folklore.
 Performance and Communication_, edited by Dan Ben-Amos, and Kenneth Goldstein, 207–55.
 Den Haag: Mouton.

+Bikhchandani, Sushil, David Hirshleifer, and Ivo Welch.
+1992.
+A Theory of Fads, Fashion, Custom, and Cultural Change as Informational Cascades. _Journal of Political Economy_ 100 (5): 992-1026.
+10.2307/2138632.

-**Sep 7**: *Satanic Panic Redux* With the Satanic Panic being back in the news, one good way to start this course is by tracing the history of these panics and by talking about rumors and panics in general.
+**DAY**: *Satanic Panic Redux* With the Satanic Panic being back in the news, one good way to start this course is by tracing the history of these panics and by talking about rumors and panics in general.

 Ellis, Bill.
 1989.
 “Death By Folklore: Ostension, Contemporary Legend, and Murder.” *Western Folklore* 48 (3): 201–20.
 DOI: 10.2307/1499739.